-Samantha He is of counsel at Global Law Office.
-Samantha's practice is primarily focused on the life sciences industry, and she has represented a number of major life sciences companies on compliance and regulatory matters and corporate issues.
-Through significant experience in the life sciences industry, Samantha has acquired insights into the evolving legal and regulatory landscape in China.
+Samantha He is of counsel of the life sciences and healthcare (L&H) practice group at Global Law Office.
+Ms He focuses on the life sciences industry and has represented a number of major life sciences companies on compliance and regulatory matters and corporate issues.
+Through significant experience in the life sciences industry, Ms He has acquired insight into the evolving legal and regulatory landscape in China.
 She advises clients on NMPA regulatory matters across a range of sectors, including drugs and biologics, medical devices, and e-health products and services.
-Samantha also counsels clients on transactions, including mergers and acquisitions, venture capital, licensing, and strategic collaboration.
+Ms He also counsels' clients on transactions, including M&A, venture capital, licensing, and strategic collaboration.